 Functional Skills English

-Our guide to Functional Skills English.
-A government-backed English courses that are an alternative to GCSE English.
+Our guide to Functional Skills English: government-backed English courses that are an alternative to GCSE English.

 What is Functional Skills English?

 Functional Skills English are English courses for people who would benefit from an alternative to GCSE English.
 The learning style in Functional Skills English is more focused on practical, real-life examples.
 There are five levels; entry level 1, 2 and 3, Level 1 and Level 2.

 The level 2 English qualification is the the same as a GCSE English pass grade.
 (GCSE English 9 to 4 or A* to C in old GCSE grading system).

-Functional Skills English helps adults improve their English skills in practical ways.
+Functional Skills English helps people improve their English skills in practical ways.
 Functional Skills English questions use real-life examples and situations.
 They cover essential English skills including reading, writing and speaking.

 Each of the five qualifications will help you develop English skills needed for work and day-to-day life.